The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 ITA 2007, ss 83, 64; TCGA 1992, s 261B

-This is discussed in detail in the Sole trader losses ― established trades guidance note.
+This is discussed in detail in the Sole trader losses ― established trades guidance note, which also includes commentary about the temporary extension for the use of trading losses incurred in the 2020/21 and 2021/22 tax years.
 Relief for trading losses in opening and closing years is discussed in the Sole trader loss relief ― opening years and Sole trader losses on cessation guidance notes.

 This guidance note focuses on the planning aspects that need to be considered to ensure the best outcome for the taxpayer.